datakind/promptflow_devops_example/README.md

 On a new repo, you must run `pre-commit install` to add pre-commit hooks.

 To run code quality tests, you can run `pre-commit run --all-files`

+## Automatic testing using Promptflow

+Automatic tests are run using Github actions, which creates a promptflow connection and executes a promptflow evaluation run.
+The output is monitored by a script, and can be used as a template for adding promptflow tests as part of DevOps.

+See `./github/workflows/test_deploy.yml` for more details, and 'Actions' in [the repo](https://github.com/datakind/promptflow_devops_example)